AleksanderBobinski/workspace-bookmark/README.md

 This is predictable since a workspace only has one .repo directory.
-It allows to have two or more directories of the same name but different paths to be bookmarked and will always jump the the correct directory inside the currently used workspace regardless of where inside the workspace the caller is.
+It allows to have two or more directories of the same name but different paths to be bookmarked and will always jump the correct directory inside the currently used workspace regardless of where inside the workspace the caller is.

 ## Code